Measures and controls

 Governance process

 Health and safety at Nationwide is a key focus for the Executive Committee.
-Health and safety performance is governed by the health and safety committee, which reports into the Executive Committee and includes representation from the Nationwide Group Staff Union (Safety Representatives and Safety Committees Regulations 1977).
+Health and safety performance is governed by the health and safety committee, which reports into the Executive Committee and includes representation from the NGSU (to comply with the Safety Representatives and Safety Committees Regulations 1977).
 Health and safety forums sit beneath the committee; they support consultation with, and participation of, workers and their representatives.

 A Health and Safety Performance and Proposal paper is presented annually to our Executive Committee and Board.
 This supports the prioritisation and integration of our action plans, which include quantified targets to address the relevant health and safety risks and evaluates our progress in reducing these risks against our targets.